AdobeDocs/marketo-measure.en/help/configuration-and-setup/sandbox-testing/salesforce-sandbox-to-production-migration.md

 ## Step 2: Delete the Current Sandbox CRM Connection in [!DNL Marketo] Measure App {#delete-the-current-sandbox-crm-connection-in-marketo-measure-app}

 * Log in to the [!DNL Marketo Measure] application at experience.adobe.com/marketo-measure

-   * Ensure you log-in with your original Sandbox login credentials
 * Navigate to My Account >[!UICONTROL Settings] >[!UICONTROL Connections]
 * Click the trash icon next to your SFDC connection to delete
 * You will be prompted to confirm your deletion.
 Please make sure to read over the prompt carefully and understand the consequences of the deletion